 Most importantly, it is illegal for employers to retract a job offer because of your workers’ comp record.
 If they do, they could face serious fines and even criminal charges.
 However, most employers don’t even look at workers’ comp records for one very important reason.

+A workers' compensation claim should not affect your future employment.
 The Americans with Disabilities Act makes it extremely risky for employers to look at a prospect’s workers’ comp claim.
 If an employer found out you had either a short-term or permanent disability, they could face a discrimination claim if they don’t hire you.

 Title 1 of the Americans with Disabilities Act protects qualified individuals with disabilities from discrimination in hiring.
 Businesses know that it’s better not to look at an employee’s history because they open themselves to financial or even criminal liability.